alexjli/terminator_public/README.md

 ## Documentation
-As of now, we don't have the docs hosted anywhere, but they're pretty nice!
-You can build the docs and view them locally following the instructions in the `docs` folder.
-The "Getting Started" guide is also given below.
+Documentation will be hosted at [ReadTheDocs](https://terminator-public.readthedocs.io/en/latest/).
+You can also build the docs and view them locally following the instructions in the `docs` folder.
+The "Getting Started" guide is copied below for convenience.

 ## Requirements